PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

-Different ordering of the blocks in the source area defined via the attribute `source-blocks-order`:

-* `ordered`:  the blocks appear in the source area in the same order they appear in the HTML file.
-* `random`:  the blocks are shuffled.

 Different grading options are defined via the attribute `grading-method`:

 * `ordered`: in this method, the correct ordering of the blocks is defined by the ordering in which the correct answers (defined in `pl-answer`) appear in the HTML file.
 There is no partial credit for this option.
 * `unordered`: in this method, if `n` is the total number of correct blocks, each correct block moved to the solution area is given `1/n` points, and each incorrect block moved to the solution area is subtracted by `1/n` points.
 The final score will be at least 0 (the student cannot earn a negative score by only moving incorrect answers).
 Note the ordering of the blocks does not matter.
 That is, any permutation of the answers within the solution area is accepted.
 There is partial credit for this option.
 * `ranking`: in this method, the `ranking` attribute of the `pl-answer` options are used to check answer ordering.
 Every answer block *X* should have a `ranking` integer that is less than or equal to the answer block immediately below *X*.
 That is, the sequence of `ranking` integers of all the answer blocks should form a *nonstrictly increasing* sequence.
 If `n` is the total number of answers, each correctly ordered answer is worth `1/n`, up to the first incorrectly ordered answer.
 There is partial credit for this option.
-* `external`: in this method, the blocks moved to the solution area will be saved in the file `user_code.py`, and the correctness of the code will be checked using the external grader (and hence, the attributes of `pl-answer` are ignored).
+* `external`: in this method, the blocks moved to the solution area will be saved in the file `user_code.py`, and the correctness of the code will be checked using the external grader.
 Depending on the external grader grading code logic, it may be possible to enable or disable partial credit.
+The attribute `correct` for `pl-answer` can still be used in conjunction with `min-correct` and `max-correct` for display purposes only, but not used for grading purposes.
+The attributes `ranking` and `indent` are not allowed for this grading method.

+Different ordering of the blocks in the source area defined via the attribute `source-blocks-order`:

+* `ordered`:  the blocks appear in the source area in the same order they appear in the HTML file.
+* `random`:  the blocks are shuffled.

 #### Example implementations